-PRO-LINE SE SERIES LIMITED WARRANTY - 2011 MODEL YEAR
+PRO-LINE BOATS, LLC LIMITED WARRANTY - 2013 MODEL YEAR

 Ten Year Limited Hull Warranty.
-Pro-Line SE Series warrants that for ten (10) years after the date of delivery to its original retail purchaser (Purchaser), each new hull manufactured by Pro-Line will be free from structural defects due to material or workmanship under normal non-commercial use.
+Pro-Line warrants to the original retail purchaser who purchases from an authorized Pro-Line dealer, ("Purchaser") that for ten (10) years after the date of delivery to its original retail purchaser, each new fiberglass hull manufactured by Pro-Line shall be free from structural defects due to material or workmanship under normal non-commercial use.
 Hull structural defects are defined as the separation or delamination of the stringers or delamination of the one-piece fiberglass shell below the hull and deck flange.